joe-warren/cad-talk/Presentation.md

 It's taking the intersection of a cube and a sphere, to make a rounded cube.

-Combining cylinders that have been rotated into different axes, unioning them to form a cross.
+Combining cylinders that have been rotated into different axes, union-ing them to form a cross.

 Then it's subtracting the cross from the rounded cube to form this final shape.